vippsas/vipps-checkout-shopify/README.md

 ## How to get started

-- Sign up to use Vipps på Nett [vipps.no](https://portal.vipps.no/login).
+- Sign up to use Vipps på Nett on [portal.vipps.no](https://portal.vipps.no/login).
 - After 1-2 days, you will get an email with login details to Vipps Developer Portal, where you can get the API credentials
 - Download and configure